Chapter 5.40

 5.40.060 Animal nuisance abatement.

-1. Generally.
-No animal owner shall fail to exercise proper care and control of his or her animals to prevent them from becoming a public nuisance.
-A “public nuisance” includes any of the occurrences listed in this section as well as any other occurrence determined by the governing body or a court of competent jurisdiction or law.
+A. Generally.
+No animal owner shall fail to exercise proper care and control of animals to prevent them from becoming a public nuisance.
+A “public nuisance” includes any of the occurrences listed in this section as well as any other occurrence determined by a court of competent jurisdiction or law:

-3. Property Damage.
-It shall be unlawful for an owner to allow an animal to injure or destroy any real or personal property of any description belonging to another.
+2. Property Damage.
+Allowing an animal to injure or destroy any real or personal property of any description belonging to another.
 A judge may, in addition to any other penalty, order the defendant to make restitution to the party injured.

-5. Excrement.
-No person shall appear with an animal upon the public ways, within public places, or upon the property of another, absent that person’s consent, without some means for the removal of excrement; nor shall any person fail to remove any excrement deposited by such animal.
+3. Excrement.
+Failure to remove any excrement deposited by animals upon the public ways, within public places, or upon the property of another, absent that person’s consent.
 This subsection shall not apply to a blind person while walking a guide dog.

-6. Females in Heat.
-All female animals in heat shall be confined in a building or secure enclosure or upon a leash in such manner that the animal cannot come into contact with a male animal except for planned breeding.
+5. Females in Heat.
+Failure to confine female animals in heat in a building or secure enclosure or upon a leash in such manner that the animal cannot come into contact with a male animal except for planned breeding.

 B. Procedures.

 1. Hearing and Impoundment.
-Any person owning or having in his or her possession or under his or her control any animal constituting a nuisance in violation of this section may be summoned before a court of competent jurisdiction to show cause why such animal should not be confined, disposed of, or removed, or the nuisance otherwise abated.
-Upon hearing and a finding that the animal constitutes a public nuisance in violation of this section, the court shall order the animal in question either to be confined, to be disposed of, or to be removed, or such other relief as the court deems appropriate.
+Any person owning or having in his or her possession or under his or her control any animal alleged to constitute a nuisance in violation of this section may be summoned before a court of competent jurisdiction.
+Upon hearing and a finding that the animal constitutes a public nuisance in violation of this section, the court shall order the animal in question either to be confined, to be removed, or to be disposed of, or such other relief as the court deems appropriate.

 2. Cost of Impoundment.
-Any person who owns any animal that has been adjudged a nuisance pursuant to this section shall be responsible for the costs of disposal, removal, or impoundment.
+Any person who owns any animal that has been adjudicated a nuisance pursuant to this section shall be responsible for the costs of disposal, removal, or impoundment.
 (Ord.
-9-2014 § 1; Code 1997 § 5-4-6).
+2-2024 § 1, 2024).

 5.40.070 Animal shelter.